MartinTichovsky/jest-collector/README.md

   </Component>
 );

-// the SimpleComponent will be registered in the collector with the "test-id-1" expect(collector.hasComponent(SimpleComponent.name, { dataTestId: "test-id-1" })).toBeTruthy();
+// SimpleComponent will be registered in the collector with the "test-id-1" expect(collector.hasComponent(SimpleComponent.name, { dataTestId: "test-id-1" })).toBeTruthy();
 // there will be no SimpleComponent with the "test-id-2" expect(collector.hasComponent(SimpleComponent.name, { dataTestId: "test-id-2" })).toBeFalsy();